-A vegetarian friendly Cuban place that could accommodate us on a Saturday evening without a reservation is reason enough to not complain, isn’t it?
+A vegetarian friendly Cuban place that could accommodate us on a Saturday evening without a reservation is reason enough to not complain, right?

 The food was not at all disappointing.
 Neither was the service.
 Nor the wines or the mojito.
-It was a fun evening; other than the fact that these two friends discounted me for being drunk on only my second glass of wine and started gossiping about me indirectly while having the nerve to glance at me in the eyes.
+It was a fun evening; other than the fact that these two friends discounted me for being drunk (I wasn’t – that’s what they all say, right :p) and started gossiping, not taking names, assuming I wouldn’t get it.
 Was it just the alcohol or that they thought I couldn’t decipher their conversation?

 The food – we ordered virtually every vegetarian option in their menu.

 plantain chips, guacamole and black bean hummus.
 The chips and the dips were a bit light on salt.